Stop SJR 5 - Bad Bail Bill

 We know that cash bail creates a two-tiered system of justice in which people who can afford their freedom go home to their families, and those who cannot are forced to suffer in jail.
 On any given day in Ohio, there are as many as 12,000 people held pretrial.

-TAKE ACTION and tell the Ohio Senate Judiciary Committee to reject SJR 5.
+TAKE ACTION and tell the Ohio State Senate to reject SJR 5.